travelperk/devops-assessment/README.md

   * We recommend to try to run the application dockerized in your computer before starting the first task.
-  * Right now only 2 replicas are accepted due to service limits.
-Don't try to deploy more.
-  * Keep in mind that Fargate needs to reach outside the VPC to download the containers from ECR.
-A `CannotPullContainerError` is not only a permission error.
-There are three ways to achieve this, all seem fine to us.
-  * There is a role called `ecsTaskExecutionRole` available to be used as execution role of the tasks.
   * When doing the CI/CD part: DON'T PULL REQUEST OVER THE ORIGINAL REPOSITORY.
     This is the default behavior in GitHub and it will expose your work to others!
   * For the same reason, please avoid calling your repo `travelperk-whatever`.